Spinal fusion surgery — overview and alternatives

 - Outpatient procedure

-If you would like more information about Laser Spine Institute and the minimally invasive stabilization surgery we offer, please contact our care team.
+To learn more about the advantages of our procedures, reach out to us today.
 We are here to help inform you and guide you to the best treatment option for your needs.
-We’ve helped over 75,000 patients find relief from neck and back pain, and we are confident that we can help you reclaim your life from chronic pain.
+Since 2005, we have helped more than 75,000 patients find relief from neck and back pain, and we are confident that we can help you reclaim your life from chronic pain.